jharlan-hash/RateMyRations/README.md

 #### 3. Update Templates

-In `templates/index.html`, update the title and branding:
+In `templates/index.html`, update the title:

 ```html
 <title>Your School RateMyRations</title>